metaleap/mojo/il/readme.md

 --
     import "github.com/metaleap/atmo/il"

-Package `atmoil` implements the intermediate-language representation that a lexed-and-parsed `atmolang` AST is transformed into as a next step.
-Whereas the lex-and-parse phase in the `atmolang` package ("stage 0") only cared about syntax, a few initial (more) semantic validations occur at the very next "stage 1" (AST-to-IL), such as eg. def-name and arg-name validations, nonsensical placeholders et al. The following "stage 2" (in `atmosess`) then does prerequisite initial names-analyses and it too both operates chiefly on `atmoil` node types plus utilizes its auxiliary types provided for this.
+Package `atmo/il` implements the intermediate-language representation that a lexed-and-parsed `atmo/ast` is transformed into as a next step.
+Whereas the lex-and-parse phase in the `atmo/ast` package ("stage 0") only cared about syntax, a few initial (more-)semantic validations occur at the very next "stage 1" (AST-to-IL), such as eg. def-name and arg-name validations, nonsensical placeholders et al. The following "stage 2" (in `atmo/session`) then does prerequisite initial names-analyses and it too both operates chiefly on `atmo/il` node types plus utilizes its auxiliary types provided for this.

-`atmolang` transforms and/or desugars into `atmoil` such that only idents, atomic literals, unary calls, and nullary or unary defs remain in the IL.
+`atmo/ast` transforms and/or desugars into `atmo/il` such that only idents, atomic literals, unary calls, and nullary or unary defs remain in the IL.
 Case expressions desugar into combinations of calls to basic `Std`-built-in funcs such as `true`, `false`, `or`, `==` etc. Underscore placeholders obtain meaning